johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/study_material/study_material.md

 <br/>
 <br/>

-All study material to support theory as well as practicals is collected here.
+All the study material to support theory as well as the labs is collected here.

 Project progress
 ============